davait/eugenio.grytsenko/user_management_portal/README.md

 ```
 - Access the application at: [http://localhost:3000](http://localhost:3000)

-## Notes
-- If you see the message "MUI X Missing license key", you can switch to the free version of DataGrid (`@mui/x-data-grid`) if you do not need advanced features.
-- The default database is SQLite, but you can adapt the configuration for other engines.

-## License
-This project is for educational and demonstration purposes only.

 ## API Testing with Swagger (OpenAPI)

 You can easily test and explore the API endpoints using the built-in Swagger UI provided by FastAPI.